Okeanos/dotfiles-windows/ssh-setup.md

 ## Windows OpenSSH in WSL and WSL 2

-Preface: I have no experience with this making Windows managed OpenSSH keys available in WSL 1 or 2.
+Preface: I have no experience with this making OpenSSH keys available in WSL 1 or 2 from Windows hosts.

+There's [OmniSSHAgent](https://github.com/masahide/OmniSSHAgent) as previously pointed out.
+This appears to solve many of the integration issues between various consumers of SSH keys and providers thereof.
+I haven't tested it, though.

-There some options for this that may or may not work based on arcane invocations of shell scripts, explore on your own.
+Beyond that there some additional options for this that may or may not work based on arcane invocations of shell scripts, explore on your own.
 You may run into weird issues, though, because generally OpenSSH and OpenSSH Agent versions have to match and the WSL (1 and 2) OpenSSH binaries are updated and maintained separately from Windows.